Grammarly vs Sapling

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Grammar and spelling correction — Detects and corrects grammar and spelling errors
+- Grammar and spelling correction — Detects and corrects errors in real time

-- Tone Detection — Suggests tone adjustments to improve clarity
+- Tone Detection — Suggests tone adjustments to match audience

-- Plagiarism Detection — Checks text against billions of web pages
+- Plagiarism checker — Checks text against web sources for originality

 - Grammar Correction — Real-time grammar and spelling fixes